PatrickZ3/lau/README.md

 halo lau imma assume u udh set up the database correctly and cuman mau show it in front end

-this are the things i did
+these are the things i did

 ---